 There is a huge opportunity to create the future of fashion by creating smart fabrics, developing sustainable technologies, and designing ways to make us move better, faster and safer.

 We are to explore the Future of Fashion and Mobility to discover what else the two disciplines have in common and how they shape what’s next.
-Keep an eye out for our forthcoming articles and on the full content of The Future Fashion and Mobility Trend Report.
+Keep an eye out for our forthcoming chapters and on the full content of The Future Fashion and Mobility Trend Report.
 If you would like to read the entire report now, please contact us via email@example.com

 Sharing is caring!